thanoskrs/Web-Development/WikiShop/README.md

 * You can select sign in and then sign up action, in order to register as a new user.

 <br />

+**Flow of system operations:**
-When a user logs in or signs up, the password is sent hashed using SHA256 for security purposes.
+* When a user logs in or signs up, the password is sent hashed using SHA256 for security purposes.
-In sign up action, the username and the password are sent to the server and the server stores them in the mongoDB database.
+* In sign up action, the username and the password are sent to the server and the server stores them in the mongoDB database.
-When a user logs in, the server checks if the received username with the hashed password corresponds to a user within the database.
+* When a user logs in, the server checks if the received username with the hashed password corresponds to a user within the database.
+* The user's cart is also stored in the database, so every time the user logs back in, their basket will be retrieved from the database and access it without losing any data.